 The chart shows the expected member contribution rate, the normal cost rate, the rate of pay amortization of the unfunded actuarial liability (UAL) rate, and the net City's total contribution rate (numbers on the top of the bars).
 The City's total cost as a percent of payroll is projected to decrease steadily over the projection period as a function of the funding policy which pays the unfunded liability over a fixed period resulting in level dollar amortization payments along with an increasing proportion of Plan D active membership with a lower normal cost rate.
-The cost eventually drops to around 2.4% when the unfunded liability is fully paid off and the majority of remaining active members are expected to be covered as Class D members.
+The cost eventually drops to around 2.9% when the unfunded liability is fully paid off and the majority of remaining active members are expected to be covered as Class D members.
 The 5.0% contribution rate for Class D members is expected to cover most of the normal cost rate, the cost of the annual benefit accrual with the balance of the cost to cover the cost of administrative expenses.
-Therefore the City's net cost will trend toward 2.1% as Class C members retire.
-The cost between year 2020 and 2021 is flat due to the ending of the Ordinance 01-189 normal cost adjustment.
-This projection assumes that all actuarial assumptions are met, including the 7.00% investment return assumption.
+Therefore, the City's net cost will trend toward 2.4% as Class C members retire.

-The next chart compares Assets and Liabilities and shows that if all actuarial assumptions are exactly met, the System's funded ratio shown along the top of the graph (actuarial asset value as a ratio of actuarial liability) is projected to improve gradually from the current level of 73% to 100% funding in 13 years by 2032.
+The next chart compares Assets and Liabilities and shows that if all actuarial assumptions are exactly met, the System's funded ratio shown along the top of the graph (actuarial asset value as a ratio of actuarial liability) is projected to improve gradually from the current level of 73% to 100% funding in 12 years by 2032.